NativeScript/docs-v7/navigation.md

 topmost.navigate("details-page");
 ```

-### Navigate Using a Function
+### Navigate with a Function

-You can specify the page to which you want to navigate by a factory function which returns the page instance.
+A more dynamic way of navigating can be done by providing a function that returns the instance of the page to which you want to navigate.

 ``` JavaScript
 var factoryFunc = function () {